✦ Scandinavian-inspired design, curated for modern living

 Energy Efficiency

 Energy matters just as much as noise when you choose a basement dehumidifier, especially if you plan to run it for long periods.
-You should compare energy use carefully, because efficient models can cut electricity costs by up to 50% versus non-Energy Star units.
-Check the Energy Factor rating: a higher EF means the machine removes more moisture per kilowatt-hour, so you get better value.
+You should compare energy use carefully, because efficient models may lower electricity costs compared with less efficient units.
+Check the Energy Factor rating or efficiency claims where available: a higher efficiency position usually means the machine removes more moisture for the electricity it uses.
 In a chilly basement, pick a unit built for low temperatures, since it’ll keep working efficiently when the air gets cold.
 You’ll also save more if you maintain it well: clean the filters, keep airflow clear, and make sure drainage works properly.
 That way, your dehumidifier stays efficient and your bills stay lower year-round.

 Humidity Controls